xplosionmind/old.tommi.space/_jar/2020-05-07-IT-learning-resources.md

 ---
-permalink: /learning-resources
+permalink: /resources
 title: "Learning resources"
 categories: geek
 toc: 0
 ---
-A comprehensive list of great online learning resources for any sort of computer stuff.
-Except official documentation, which can be found
+A comprehensive list of great online learning resources.
+Official documentation is not included, since it can usually be found with a quick and trivial research.

+## Geek stuff

 - Tania Rascia’s [blog](https://www.taniarascia.com/)
 - [Free Software course](https://github.com/open-education-polito/free-software-course) by [Open Education PoliTo](https://openeducation.polito.it).